MartinoCappuccino/ScoliosisTeamChallenge/ReadME.md

     image checkmarks can be set to visualize centerlines of ribs and spine, the segmentations of ribs and spine and which ribs are recognized as corresponding.
 (Note: some whole structures will always overlap the centerlines).

+    For a quick demo of our application it is advised to use patient 3 and 5 to see the best results.
+    Further tweaking of the algorithms is needed to improve the results for the different patients.